 The countdown is on.
 The FCC’s STIR/SHAKEN mandate, designed to cut down on fraudulent robocalls, goes into effect June 30, 2021.
 All the talk about impending regulations has many contact centers wondering how it may impact their operations.
 Enterprise calling scenarios are not excluded from this mandate.
+Learn more about what your contact center should know about STIR/SHAKEN below.

 STIR (Secure Telephony Identity Revisited)/SHAKEN (Secure Handling of Asserted information using toKENs) is a framework introduced by the Telecom industry and enforced by the FCC (Federal Communications Commission).
 STIR/SHAKEN is used in conjunction with voice networks to help stop illegal spoofing by securely signing and verifying key aspects of a call using a SIP (Session Initiation Protocol) Identity header, most importantly the calling party number.